-When you do exercise your SARs, any in-the-money gain gets taxed as earned income and is subject to payroll tax.
+When you do exercise your SARs, the difference between the market price at exercise and the exercise price, multiplied by the number of SARs exercised, gets taxed as earned income and is subject to payroll tax.
 The tax due will likely be paid from the cash generated during the exercise via a tax withholding.

-Following our example above, the amount of taxable income (which will appear on your W-2) is $15,000.
-If we assume a federal tax of 25% and a payroll tax of 7.65%, your tax liability would be $4,898.
+Following our general example above, the amount of taxable income (which will appear on your W-2) is $40,000.
+If we assume a federal tax of 24% and a payroll tax of 7.65%, your tax liability would be $12,660.

 Stock Appreciation Rights and Concentration Risk

-There is no guarantee that SARs that settle is cash or stock options that settle in stock are the better answer, however, so you should still work with an expert to ensure you allocate your cash wisely after receiving it.
+There is no guarantee that SARs that settle is cash or stock options that settle in stock are the better answer, however, so you should still work with someone to ensure you allocate your cash wisely after receiving it.